-From its inception in 1975, The Shepherd School of Music at Rice University has emphasized orchestral training as a central element in its performing curriculum.
+From its inception in 1975, the Shepherd School of Music at Rice University has emphasized orchestral training as a central element in its performing curriculum.
 The orchestral program is comprised of a Symphony Orchestra of one hundred-plus music students and a Chamber Orchestra of some fifty music students.
 Both orchestras are of equal caliber, differentiated only by the repertoire they perform.

 Players rehearse three times each week, attend classes in orchestral repertoire, and benefit from sectionals with our experienced orchestral faculty.